Mr. Dig: Audio

 The game uses excerpts from Mozart's Turkish March as its main musical theme.

 Reception

 The game has been met with fairly positive reviews.
 Computer and Video Games reviewer summed up Mr. Dig as "a really nice game from Microdeal, very playable and extremely addictive".
-The Page 6 reviewer liked the game better than Mr. Do and concluded: "Personally, I felt that Mr. Do! was a little too hard and I think Mr. Dig will appeal to a wider range of computer gamesters."
+The Page 6 reviewer liked the game better than Mr. Do, feeling that it was harder than the latter and thought that Mr. Dig will appeal to a wider range of computer gamers.